-Despite the pandemic and the COVID-19 recession, Ginny Vachon, PhD, has had enough freelance work.
+Despite the COVID-19 pandemic and the recession that followed, Ginny Vachon, PhD, has had enough freelance work.
 But the freelance medical writer’s work has changed a lot and with nearly every part of life in flux these days, it can be stressful to adapt.
 Ginny started her freelance business, Principal Medvantage, LLC, in 2015.

 Within two weeks of when coronavirus became a pandemic in the United States in March 2020, Ginny began seeing a “huge shift” in her business.
 A specialist in advisory boards and meetings, Ginny used to spend a lot of time at in-person meetings.
 Those meetings were cancelled due to the pandemic and new meetings aren’t being scheduled.

 Instead of panicking and hoping that clients would find other freelance work for her, Ginny took action to create work for herself.
 “I helped a couple of my clients shift to online meetings.
 I also helped some clients identify projects that have been on the back burner for a while so that we can keep things going,” says Ginny.